rappetteluca/Constraint-Satisfaction-Problems/README.md

 Given a dictionary and a set of constraints, the program will fill the crossword with words that satisfy the crossword puzzle.
 This program was assigned in the AI course.
-A more in depth description is attached with the original assignment description.
+A more in depth description is attached, it is the original assignment description.

 This file is called _README2.pdf_.